BernardoBermud/DistributedFileSystem/README.md

 Proj:   Assignment 04: Distributed File systems
 Date:   December 7, 2023

-### Version Information:
-Language:   Python 3.8.3
-Database:   SQLite 3.7.15 or newer.
-Encoder/Decoder:    Json
+Verbal Colaborations: Sergio D. Rodriguez de Jesús.

-# Instructions - Setting Up the Distributed File system
+## Instructions - Setting Up the Distributed File system

 1. Create the database for the dfs running the "createdb.py" file, you should see a file named "dfs.db" afterwards.